MartinaLof/SBHacks/README.md

 ​
 ## Problem/Audience

-A recurring issue for most university students is the time spent defining their schedules at the beginning of a quarter or semester.
-Most of students want to minimize break times between classes to enjoy their free time, extracurricular activities and organize longer study time blocks.
+A recurring issue for most university students is that they waste time defining their schedules at the beginning of a quarter or semester.
+Most students want to minimize break times between classes to enjoy their free time, extracurricular activities and organize extended study periods.
 According to FileMaker's survey on the nation's college students, 88 percent of college students want to improve their ability to manage their time.
-There is the need to be able to automate the scheduling process of classes and minimize break times because
+There is the need to automate the scheduling process of classes and minimize break times for students to focus on the right things as soon as possible.

 Source: https://www.reliableplant.com/Read/3429/college-students-struggle-with-organizational-skills

 ## Experience
-A user lands on the home page and search for the classes required for the semester or quarter.
-Then the user will select the classes that it must take and ones that are electives.
-By clicking on the organize bottom, the page will lead the user to a scheduling dashboard showing required and elective classes sorted by the least amount of break time during day.
-The user can add activities based on his extracurricular activities such as a job and hobbies.
-Finally, the user can drag the bottom to indicate the time where it wants the schedule to minimize for break times during the week based on the extracurricular activities and course offerings.
+A user lands on the home page and searches for the classes required for the semester or quarter.
+Then he will select classes that he must complete in the current quarter and elective ones that he wants to take.
+By clicking on the organize bottom, the page will lead the user to a scheduling dashboard showing required and elective classes sorted by the least amount of break time during a day for a week.
+The user can block time for extracurricular activities in the "Extra Activities" section.
+The user can then drag the bottom to indicate the time where it wants the schedule to minimize for break times during the week based on the extracurricular activities, required and elective courses.
 Once the user sees the desired schedule, he or she can select it and a print-out version will be available.

 # Technical
 ## Models